 LA PASTORELA FOLKLORICA – Performance: Friday & Saturday, December 17 & 18, 2021, 7 p.m.
 (Guadalupe Cultural Arts Center)

-La Gran Posada at San Fernando Cathedral – Sunday, December 18th at 6 p.m. at Milam Park
+La Gran Posada at San Fernando Cathedral – Sunday, December 19, beginning at 6 p.m.
+(Milam Park)

 How do you choose which traditions to start when you don’t have any to begin with?
 I often read or hear about wonderful family holiday traditions that families have kept alive for generations.
 We aren’t one of those families.

 Thankfully, San Antonio is a city that is full of heritage, culture, and tradition.
 This is something I am grateful for as I am seeking events that my family and I can participate in during the holidays that shine light on what we believe is the most important part of the holiday: The story of Jesus’ birth.